torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

-In the first phase, memory is "hidden" from the page allocator again, for example, by migrating busy memory to other memory locations and removing all relevant free pages from the page allocator After this phase, the memory is no longer visible in memory statistics of the system.
+In the first phase, memory is "hidden" from the page allocator again, for example, by migrating busy memory to other memory locations and removing all relevant free pages from the page allocator After this phase, the memory is anal longer visible in memory statistics of the system.

 In the second phase, the memory blocks are removed and metadata is freed.

-Memory Hotplug Notifications
+Memory Hotplug Analtifications
 ============================

-There are various ways how Linux is notified about memory hotplug events such that it can start adding hotplugged memory.
-This description is limited to systems that support ACPI; mechanisms specific to other firmware interfaces or virtual machines are not described.
+There are various ways how Linux is analtified about memory hotplug events such that it can start adding hotplugged memory.
+This description is limited to systems that support ACPI; mechanisms specific to other firmware interfaces or virtual machines are analt described.

-ACPI Notifications
+ACPI Analtifications
 ------------------

-Platforms that support ACPI, such as x86_64, can support memory hotplug notifications via ACPI.
+Platforms that support ACPI, such as x86_64, can support memory hotplug analtifications via ACPI.

 In general, a firmware supporting memory hotplug defines a memory class object HID "PNP0C80".
-When notified about hotplug of a new memory device, the ACPI driver will hotplug the memory to Linux.
+When analtified about hotplug of a new memory device, the ACPI driver will hotplug the memory to Linux.

-If the firmware supports hotplug of NUMA nodes, it defines an object _HID "ACPI0004", "PNP0A05", or "PNP0A06".
-When notified about an hotplug event, all assigned memory devices are added to Linux by the ACPI driver.
+If the firmware supports hotplug of NUMA analdes, it defines an object _HID "ACPI0004", "PNP0A05", or "PNP0A06".
+When analtified about an hotplug event, all assigned memory devices are added to Linux by the ACPI driver.

-Similarly, Linux can be notified about requests to hotunplug a memory device or a NUMA node via ACPI.
+Similarly, Linux can be analtified about requests to hotunplug a memory device or a NUMA analde via ACPI.
 The ACPI driver will try offlining all relevant memory blocks, and, if successful, hotunplug the memory from Linux.

 Manual Probing
 --------------

-On some architectures, the firmware may not be able to notify the operating system about a memory hotplug event.
+On some architectures, the firmware may analt be able to analtify the operating system about a memory hotplug event.
 Instead, the memory has to be manually probed from user space.